 “I just keep trying new things with my son.
 And I let him enjoy safe foods.
 Every so often, he’ll try something new that he really likes!”

-More than one parent told us that they didn’t want food to become a big issue.
+More than one parent told us they didn’t want food to become a big issue.
 So, they had to learn to let go sometimes and let their children eat what they liked best for that day.
 They knew they could always try again another day.

 All medications have side effects.
 They can help or heal one issue and create another problem or side effect at the same time.
-Some medications make some people feel sick to their stomachs, not hungry, or extra hungry.
+Some medications make some people feel sick to their stomachs, not hungry or extra hungry.
 Some medications change the way a person’s body deals with food.
 They can gain or lose weight faster than they would without the medicine.

-If your child takes medication or prescription drugs (or is going to start), it’s important to know about the side effects.
-That way you, your child, and their doctor can decide if the medication is worth it.
+If your child takes medication or prescription drugs, or is going to start, it’s important to know about the side effects.
+That way, you, your child and their doctor can decide if the medication is worth it.
 Does it help more than it hurts?

 Also, is your child taking more than one medication?
 Or a new medication or dose?
 The way different medications work together might cause eating or weight challenges.
 Every child’s body responds to medicines in its own way.
 If you want to know more about a medication, talk to your child’s doctor or pharmacist.
-It’s a good idea to ask a lot of questions so you know what might happen.
+It’s a good idea to ask many questions so you know what might happen.

 You know your child best and how they’re doing.
 After they start a new medication, you can watch for changes in their eating or weight.
 Don’t be afraid to go back to the doctor or pharmacist and ask more questions.
 You can always ask if there’s a different medication your child can try.

-Find a doctor and other professionals that you trust.
+Find a doctor and other professionals you trust.
 You want them to be partners with your family.
 To help keep track of everything, see if your child’s doctor will be their medical home.
 A care notebook is helpful too.
 You can keep notes and facts about your child’s eating and weight to share with doctors and others helping you.